wout/matrix.onchain.js/README.md

 ## Usage

 ### Operating on matrices
-Perform add, subtract, multiply and divide opterations on two given matrices.
-For example:
+Perform operations on two matrices with equal dimensions.
+For example, If you'd want to do a add operation:

 ```js
 let a = [